AniruddhaShelar/Bus-Reservation-System/README.md

 	- Dialogue box will appear.Click on Environment Variables button
 	- Find Path variable in System variables box
 	- Select Path varible and click on edit button
-	- copy paste the followin at the end C:\Python34;C:\Python34\python.exe;C:\Python34\Scripts\;C:\Python34\Lib\site-packages\django\bin;C:\xampp\mysql\bin;
+	- copy paste the followin at the end
+C:\Python34;C:\Python34\python.exe;C:\Python34\Scripts\;C:\Python34\Lib\site-packages\django\bin;C:\xampp\mysql\bin;

 4.Go to start n type xampp
   	- open xampp control and start Apache and MySQL
 	- Click on MySQL admin
 	- create a database named bus_reservation
-	- Go into that Database bus_reservation
+	- Go into the Database 'bus_reservation'
 	- Import the bus_reservation.sql file into the database

 5.Copy paste the whole project file  Bus_reservation system to desktop